Khyati-Chouhan/Khyati-Chouhan/README.md

 - 👀 I’m interested in food
 - 🌱 I’m currently learning DSA, Node.Js, MongoDb, and other programming development stuff
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me
+- 📫 How to reach me ..
+LinkedIn khyatichouhan
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm swiftie.